Treasurer

 - (618) 665-4317

-- 111 Chestnut StreetP.O.
+- 111 E. Chestnut St.P.O.
 Box 88Louisville, IL 62858

-The County Treasurer has the responsibility to receive, invest, and distribute the revenue and public monies of the county.
+The County Treasurer has the responsibility to receive, invest, and distribute the revenue and public monies of the County.
 This office also keeps accounts of all monies paid out.

 Recent News